James I of Aragon: Reconquest

 Valencia capitulated to Aragonese rule on 28 September 1238, following an extensive campaign that included the Siege of Burriana and the decisive Battle of the Puig, where the Aragonese commander, Bernat Guillem I d'Entença, who was also the king's cousin, died from wounds received in action.

-Chroniclers say he used gunpowder in the siege of Museros castle.
+Chroniclers say James used gunpowder in the siege of Museros castle.

 During his remaining two decades after Corbeil, James warred with the Moors in Murcia, on behalf of his son-in-law Alfonso X of Castile.
 On 26 March 1244, the two monarchs signed the Treaty of Almizra to establish their zones of expansion into Andalusia so as to prevent squabbling between them.
 Specifically, it defined the borders of the newly created Kingdom of Valencia.
 James signed it on that date, but Alfonso did not affirm it until much later.
 According to the treaty, all lands south of a line from Biar to Villajoyosa through Busot were reserved for Castile.